Rvlndd/Growtopia-Price/README.md

 CHANGE THAT AT .ENV.EXAMPLE AND RENAME IT TO .ENV
 3. YOUR DISCORD ACCOUNT MUST JOIN IHEMO SERVER BECAUSE IT SCRAPE IHEMO DISCORD SERVER.

-Q: why need ai/ why we use llm? cuz we cant use regex, and also if we build spesific model for this thing like for what purpose my bro, you aint getting money for doing that. so better solutions is we use gemini free api thx to google.
+Q: why need ai/ why we use llm? cuz we cant use regex for this type of dynamic things, and also if we build spesific model for this thing like for what purpose my bro, you aint getting money for doing that. so better solutions is we use gemini free api thx to google.

 # Some Screenshoot
 ![ss](asset/ss.png)